 - Capital gains exemption on disposal of shares for which income tax relief is given and not withdrawn, provided that the shares have been held for the relevant period (if a disposal results in a loss, the loss is available regardless of when the shares are sold)

 - Capital gains reinvestment relief to exempt chargeable gains arising on the disposal of an asset from capital gains tax if all or part of the gain is reinvested in the same tax year in shares which qualify for SEIS relief.
 For the 2012/13 tax year reinvested gains of up to £100,000 may be exempted, however for subsequent tax years this has been reduced to 50% of reinvested gains (up to a maximum relief of £50,000).

 - Loss relief is given for any allowable losses arising on disposal of the share (less any income tax relief already claimed) against either income or capital gains.
 This means that for an additional rate income taxpayer the total exposure on an SEIS-qualifying investment may only be 27.5%.

-If you want to find out more about SEIS and whether you qualify, look at our full guidance document or speak to our expert Tax team today.
+To find out more about SEIS and whether you qualify, look at our full guidance document or speak to our expert Tax team today.